bssrdev/wilderhood/_posts/2015-08-9-Gir National Park.markdown

 <p>INTRODUCTION</p>

-<p>Gir is one of the last homes available for Asiatic lion.
+<p>Gir is one of the last homes available for the Asiatic lion.
 Asiatic Lions were found across different regions of Asian continent in the past.
 Excessive hunting of these animals finally brought their population close to extinction in 1900's.
-That was when Gir was declared as a national park by Nawab of Junagadh to protect habitat for Lions.
+That was when Gir was declared as a national park by Nawab of Junagadh to protect habitat for lions.
 From close to extinction, the lion population has steadily increased to 400+ individuals as per 2010 census.
 This is one place a big cats lover should visit.
 When Birdwing (http://www.birdwing.in/) announced their trip to Gir, I decided to join them.</p>

 <p>Gir National Park is located in a place called Sasan Gir.
 Nearest town is Junagadh and airport is at Rajkot.
 We stayed in a place called Gir Birding Lodge (http://www.girnationalpark.com/gir_lodge.htm).
 This lovely place is located in a mango plantation and has good birding opportunities.
 This place is also close to one of the gates of the national park and very close to the Sasan Gir center, where we need to obtain permits for entry and register routes we would take.</p>